 "The Emiratis are farming and have withdrawn so much water from the ground that the entire town of Wenden has sunk by four feet," Arizona Attorney General Kris Mayes told the news outlet.
 "It's stunning, and it's horrific for the people of Wenden."

-Gov. Katie Hobbs revoked a lease for a Saudi Arabia-owned farm in October, but the United Arab Emirates-based Al Dahra is reportedly one of the companies that is still allowed to continue drilling under the state's relaxed water laws, per the Copper Courier.
+Gov. Katie Hobbs revoked a lease for a Saudi Arabia-owned farm, but the United Arab Emirates-based Al Dahra was reportedly one of the companies still allowed to continue drilling under the state's relaxed water laws.

 A long-term drought in many parts of the state, which already has a semi-arid to arid climate, has also caused policymakers to reconsider regulations.